mpasquale64/mpasquale64/README.md

 - 👋 Hi, I’m @mpasquale64
 - 👀 I’m interested in pivoting careers from Mechanical Engineering (10 years experience) to Software Development.
+My motivation is my intrinsic love for programming, to level up my career, and to give my wife and children a better future.
 - 🌱 I’m currently learning Python with respect to data structures and algorithms.
-- 💞️ I’m looking to learn any and all things that will help me with my transition.
+- 💞️ I’m looking to learn any and all advice that will help me with my transition.
 - 📫 How to reach me: mrpasquale64@gmail.com
+- Go easy on me, I'm new to this world :]

 <!---
 mpasquale64/mpasquale64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.